SainsburyWellcomeCentre/minimal-mistakes/_posts/2019-03-23-SampleSplitter.md

 The doc text for the tool describes a workflow which allows these steps to be carried out on a remote analysis machine at the command line, without the need for a virtual desktop connection.

 Imaging multiple brains at once decreases setup time and makes more efficient use of the microscope, as short acquisitions can be run concurrently, keeping the microscope busy overnight.
+So far we have imaged at most three brains, but there is no reason we couldn't image more if we had a larger water bath.

 <figure>